vadimkim/cert-manager-webhook-hetzner/README.md

 ### Credentials
 In order to access the Hetzner API, the webhook needs an API token.

-If you choose another name for the secret than `hetzner-secret`, ensure you modify the value of `secretName` in the `[Cluster]Issuer`.
+If you choose another name for the secret than `hetzner-secret`, you must install the chart with a modified `secretName` value.
+Policies ensure that no other secrets can be read by the webhook.
+Also modify the value of `secretName` in the `[Cluster]Issuer`.

 The secret for the example above will look like this:
 ```yaml